 Likewise, cookies are beneficial to your use of this website because they avoid the need for you to enter the same information several times during one transaction and also safeguard your security when using our secure online services.

-There a two types of cookie which can be stored on your device:
+There are two types of cookies which can be stored on your device:

-- A session cookie which lasts for the amount of time you keep your web browser open for
+- Session cookies - these lasts for the amount of time you keep your web browser open for and so are not stored on your hard drive.

-- A persistent cookie which is stored on your device for a defined period of time
+- Persistent cookies – these are stored on your device for a defined period of time.

-- We use both of these types of cookies which fall into two categories termed by us as (1) strictly necessary cookies, and (2) performance analytics cookies.
+We use both of these types of cookies which fall into three categories termed by us as (1) strictly necessary cookies, (2) performance analytics cookies, and (3) targeted advertising cookies.

 Strictly necessary cookies